westado/telenot-bridge-1/README.md

 ## 🔧 Hardware Requirement

 To use this package, you need an RS232 to Ethernet TCP/IP server module.
 Specifically:
-	•	USR-TCP232-302 Tiny - RS232 to Ethernet TCP/IP Server Module (available on Amazon)
+	•	USR-TCP232-302 Tiny - RS232 to Ethernet TCP/IP Server Module
+   •	straight-through RS-232 Cable

 This module allows your program to connect using a socket connection to receive data from the Telenot system.
-For this to work the port needs to be configured for GMS output.
+The connection on the USR needs to be configured accordingly to Telenot which is 9.600 bps, 8bit size, no parity and stop bits 1 bit.
+Further more the RS-232 port of the Telenot needs to be configured for GMS output.

 ## 🔧 Configuration